 Section and YLD membership is only open to association members.
-Membership numbers can run in the thousands, and often sections or the division will divide into subcommittees.
+Membership numbers can run in the hundreds, and often sections or the division will divide into subcommittees.
 A governing body is usually established for each section to oversee and coordinate the work of the subcommittees and to plan programs for the year.
 Most sections and the YLD sponsor at least one major annual activity or program at the NJSBA Annual or Mid-Year meetings and can work with the Institute for Continuing Legal Education to present discounted CLE programs for their members.
-You can stimulate involvement in your section and section meetings through email to members via CommunityNET discussion groups, direct mail to your members, a section newsletter, through the New Jersey Lawyer or The Bar Report, the NJSBA's pages of the NJ Law Journal.
+You can stimulate involvement in your section and section meetings through email to members via CommunityNET discussion groups, direct mail to your members, a section newsletter, or contributions to The Bar Report, New Jersey Lawyer or The Docket.
 Contact the NJSBA Communications Department for assistance in promoting your programs.